 Notes can be invaluable and should be used during the planning and execution of the project.
 After the project is completed and a post-project review is conducted, task note information will help in recalling details of what occurred during the performance of tasks.
-In a Project Server environment, notes may become public and should be treated as if they were public information.

 Best Practice: Although the software allows users to insert images, documents and other objects and files into the notes, users should avoid doing so as it will significantly increase the file size.
-It is better to insert references to where the user can find associated and relevant files.
+It is better to insert references or links to where the user can find associated and relevant files.

 Applying Task Calendars

-At times, a task must occur within a unique timeframe.
-If your project calendar is a normal 40 hour week, some tasks might require being scheduled outside of the normal working times for the project.
-For this reason, a calendar may be applied to a task to allow the individual task to be scheduled uniquely based on the requirements of a task.
+There will be times when a task must occur within a unique timeframe and outside of the project calendar parameters.
+In order to accommodate such instances, users can create a distinctive calendar that can be assigned to a task.
+In doing so the task will be scheduled in the unique timeframe and not affect the scheduling of the entire project.

-Below are some examples of when a task calendar should be applied:
+Below are some examples of when a task calendar would be used:

-Testing at a bank can only occur after the bank is closed.
+Testing at a bank can only occur after the bank is closed 9pm to 6 am

 A weekend cut over of a software package or upgrade